 57. “Taking care of yourself is part of taking care of others.” -Jennifer Williamson

 I mentioned earlier that many of these quotes were compiled in The Authenticity Calendar by Erica Layne.

 Erica is an amazing content creator who specifically helps moms make room in their life to breathe and to take care of themselves.
 You can find more of her work at The Life on Purpose Movement.

 You can find more self-care advice in these articles (more to come soon!):

 - 15 Realistic Self-Care Ideas for New Moms

 - The Best Self-Care Gifts for New Moms (pampering & practical)

-Do you have favorite self-care quotes for new moms?
+Do you have favorite self care quotes for tired moms?
 Share in the comments!